relvacode/x11vnc-chrome/README.md

 ## Bugs

   * Chrome requires `--no-sandbox` to prevent it from trying to create new PID namespaces (this results in a warning on startup).
-  * Chrome does not fill the entire remote session display